Education Presentations & Opportunities

 Judges, L Program, & Freestyle Open Forum

-Find out what new rule proposals are being put forward at the upcoming USEF
+A joint open forum to discuss the latest trends in dressage, as well as what new rule proposals are being put forward at the upcoming USEF convention.

 GMO Roundtable Discussions